mathcube/mcgoccupation/Readme.txt

 This mod adds a garrison battalion with enhanced suppression capacity.

 #changelog
-v1.0.2
+v1.0.3
+	-tech changed to improve suppression with each research (now progresses 5,10,15,20) v1.0.2
 	-base suppression value increased to 5
 	-tech changed to only increase suppression at max rank